AlibabaCloudDocs/ros/cn.zh-CN/资源类型/OOS/ALIYUN::OOS::Execution.md

       }
     },
     "PowerShellCurlCli": {
-      "Description": "Convenience attribute, provides curl CLI command prefix for PowerShell, which can be used to notify oos execution instead of OOS API NotifyExecution.\nYou can notify approve to oos execution by adding -Body '{\"data\": {\"NotifyType\": \"Approve\"}}' \nFor more parameters in data, refer to https://help.aliyun.com/document_detail/120777.html.You can also notify execution via ROS API SignalResource.
+      "Description": "Convenience attribute, provides curl CLI command prefix for PowerShell, which can be used to notify oos execution instead of OOS API NotifyExecution.\nYou can notify approve to oos execution by adding -Body '{\"data\": {\"NotifyType\": \"Approve\"}}' \nYou can also notify execution via ROS API SignalResource.
 API parameters Status and UniqueId are ignored.
 Use API parameter Data to pass data.", "Value": {
         "Fn::GetAtt": [
           "Execution",